 Theorem 6.
-The clustering function described by Algorithm 2, detecting a variational range- k_x clustering with high probability, has the property of scale-invariance, relative consistency and range- k_x richness if operating in the Euclidean space.
+The clustering function described by Algorithm 2, detecting a variational range- $k_x$ clustering with high probability, has the property of scale-invariance, relative consistency and range- $k_x$ richness if operating in the Euclidean space.

 However, we will have a problem with the relative consistency transformation of a distance d to a distance d'.
 In the general case, even if d is an Euclidean distance, d' does not need to be one.
-As shown by Kłopotek et al. (2020), a distance function d' being non-Euclidean can be turned into a Euclidean one d'' by adding an appropriate constant δ^2 to each squared distance $d'(i, j)^2$ of distinct elements and the clustering with (kernel) k-means will preserve the k-clustering of S. However, it is possible that the property of variational k separability will be lost via such an addition operation.
+As shown by Kłopotek et al. (2020), a distance function d' being non-Euclidean can be turned into a Euclidean one d'' by adding an appropriate constant $\delta^2$ to each squared distance $d'(i, j)^2$ of distinct elements and the clustering with (kernel) k-means will preserve the k-clustering of S. However, it is possible that the property of variational k separability will be lost via such an addition operation.
 But our goal is to find a separability criterion for which there exists a clustering function, operating in the Euclidean space, such that it fits axioms.
-In other words, if the axiomatic transformations lead outside the Euclidean space, then application of Euclidization should transform the data so k_x : the maximal number of clusters to be obtained
+In other words, if the axiomatic transformations lead outside the Euclidean space, then application of Euclidization should transform the data so

 Algorithm 2.
-Discovery of variational range- k_x clustering of a dataset.
-Require: S^{\cdot} a set of objects embedded in the Euclidean
+Discovery of variational range- $k_x$ clustering of a dataset.
+Require: S: a set of objects embedded in the Euclidean